ihesp/rcesm1/_sources/quickstart.rst

 .. note::

-   The CRESM was developed and tested around a fully-coupled Gulf of Mexico (GOM) case.
+   The RCESM code was developed and tested around a fully-coupled Gulf of Mexico (GOM) case.
 We will use this case as the example throughout this quick start guide.
 There are options for other grids and configurations available.
 Please see the `available RCESM component sets <cesm_configurations.html>`_ and